 (b) to request us to correct as soon as reasonably practicable any data relating to you that is inaccurate;

 (c) to ascertain our policies and practices in relation to personal information and the kind of personal information held by us;

 (d) to object to the use of your personal data for marketing purposes and we shall not use your personal data for marketing purposes after you communicate your objection to us.

 8.3 You may exercise your opt-out right by using the unsubscribe facility in our electronic messages or notifying us if you wish to object to the use of your personal information for direct marketing purposes.
-Please send requests for such objections, access to data, correction of data, information regarding policies and practices and kinds of data held, questions or complaints to:
+If you have requests for such objections, access to data, correction of data, information regarding policies and practices and kinds of data held, questions or complaints, please contact us.

 8.4 In accordance with the Privacy Act 1993, in some circumstances, we have the right to and may charge a reasonable fee for processing any data access request.